AKORA-Studios/campus-navigator/README.md

 - Support the most common use cases (eg. finding a room)

 Non Goals:
-- Support every feature that the website offers (eg. showing the IP adress of the router in a room)
+- Support every feature that the website offers (eg. showing the IP address of the router in a room)
 - Replicate the exact UI of the website

 ## Supported platforms